-- NPDES Permit Program
+- National Pollutant Discharge Elimination System (NPDES) Permit Program

-- NPDES Storm Water Program
+- National Pollutant Discharge Elimination System Storm Water Program

-- WDR Program
+- Waste Discharge Requirement Program

 - Land Disposal Program

 - Confined Animal Facilities Program

 - Surface Water Monitoring Program

 - Groundwater Monitoring Program

 - 401 Certification Program

 - Irrigated Lands Regulatory Program

 The mission of the State Water Board is to "preserve, enhance and restore the quality of California's water resources, and ensure their proper allocation and efficient use for the benefit of present and future generations."
-This mission is accomplished, in part, through the regulation of facilities that discharge wastewater and stormwater into surface waters and ground waters of the state.
+This mission is accomplished, in part, through the regulation of facilities that discharge wastewater and storm water into surface waters and ground waters of the state.

-Water Code Section 13260 requires each person who discharges waste or proposes to discharge waste that could affect the quality of the waters of the state to file a report of waste discharge with the appropriate Regional Water Quality Control Board (Regional Board) and to pay an annual fee set by the State Water Board, the funds from which are to be deposited in the Waste Discharge Permit Fund (WDPF).
+Water Code Section 13260 requires each person who discharges waste or proposes to discharge waste that could affect the quality of the waters of the state to file a report of waste discharge with the appropriate Regional Water Quality Control Board (Regional Water Board) and to pay an annual fee set by the State Water Board, the funds from which are deposited in the Waste Discharge Permit Fund (WDPF).
 Water Code Section 13260 requires the State Water Board to adopt, by emergency regulations, an annual schedule of fees for persons discharging waste to the waters of the state.
 Water Code Section 13260 further requires the State Water Board to adjust the fees annually to conform to the revenue levels set forth in the Budget Act.